daz4126/Nanny-State/README.md

 All you need to do is decide on what properties will be in the initial state, write your view template and then write some event handlers and transformer functions that describe how the state should change when the user interacts with the page.

-# Extra Info
+## Extra Info

 Now that you've learnt the basics of NANNY STATE, here are some extra options that give you some extra control over the settings.

-## Before & After Functions
+### Before and After Functions

 `before` and `after` are properties of the state object and are functions that are called before or after a state update respectively.
 They can also be passed to the `Nanny` function as part of the `options` object.

 For example, try updating the last line of the 'Hello Batman' example to the following code instead:

 ```
 State.before = state => console.log('Before:',state)